NervosEducationHub/EducationHubArticles/What_is_finality_crypto_(explainCKBot)/index.md

 - github:explainCKBot
 ---

 This permanence is crucial for the authenticity and security of the blockchain, making it a foundational aspect of cryptocurrency networks.
 Why does finality matter so much?

 It provides certainty and trust in transactions, ensuring that once a deal is done, it's done for good.
-Without finality, the risk of transaction reversal could undermine the entire blockchain's integrity, making digital assets vulnerable to fraud and double-spending.
+Without finality, the risk of transaction reversal could undermine the entire blockchain's integrity, making digital assets vulnerable to fraud and [double-spending attacks](https://www.investopedia.com/terms/d/doublespending.asp).

 ## The Mechanics of Finality

-The attainment of finality in a blockchain is primarily through consensus mechanisms like Proof-of-Work (PoW), Proof-of-Stake (PoS), Practical Byzantine Fault Tolerance (pBFT), and others, where each mechanism has its own finality implications.
+The attainment of finality in a blockchain is primarily through consensus mechanisms like [Proof-of-Work (PoW), Proof-of-Stake (PoS)](https://www.nervos.org/knowledge-base/pow_vs_pos_unravelling_(explainCKBot)), [Practical Byzantine Fault Tolerance (pBFT)](https://bitcoinwiki.org/wiki/pbft), and others, where each mechanism has its own finality implications.
 Moreover, the speed at which a network confirms transactions, known as latency, directly impacts its finality rate.
 Lower latency equates to quicker finality, enhancing the network's efficiency and reliability for processing transactions.

-### Types of Finality
+### Types of Finality in Blockchain Networks

 Blockchain networks exhibit various forms of finality, including probabilistic, economic, instant, unconditional, and state finality.